Mithila-Mehedi/BNPL_documentation/docs/documentation/getting-started/sub-page.md

 After scanning, the user is directed to a screen with a text input field.
 They enter the amount they wish to pay.
 The Next button remains disabled until an amount is typed.
 Once entered, the button becomes active.

-Payment Amount Field: A text box where the user types how much they want to pay.
+`Payment Amount Field`: A text box where the user types how much they want to pay.

-Placeholder: Greyed-out hint text saying "Payment Amount".

-Next Button: A button to move to the next screen, becomes active after entering a valid amount.
+`Next `Button: The button to move to the next screen, becomes active after entering a valid amount.

 # Bill Details Page